MissStrong/ICS4UE_Semester_1_2018-2019/23_Activity_18_Object-Oriented_Programming/2-Lesson-Object-Oriented-Programming.md

 Interfaces have a few things in common with abstract classes.
 Neither can be instantiated and both act as a template for its subclasses.
 However, there are also some key differences between them.

 * Interfaces have no fields.
 Abstract classes may have fields.
-* All methods in an interface are abstract.
-Not all methods in an abstract class need to be abstract.
+* All methods in an interface are abstract by default (you don't need the `abstract` keyword).
+Not all methods in an abstract class need to be `abstract`.
 * A subclass can inherit multiple interfaces, but at most one class.

 When deciding between an abstract class and an interface in your program, consider the differences above.